Getting Started

 - A "universal migration magician" that can handle arbitrary historical code

-- An interpreter that provides runtime fallbacks for non-conventional syntax
+- An interpreter that provides runtime fallback for non-conventional syntax

-- A commercial product promising full migration of old projects without any adjustments
+- A commercial product that promises full migration of old projects without any adjustments

 Core Features